Video mode initialization and transition to protected mode

 Initially, the 3 memory descriptors specified:

-We will skip the description of the task state segment for now as it was added there to make Intel VT happy.
-The other two segments belongs to the memory for kernel code and data sections.
-Both memory descriptors defined using the GDT_ENTRY macro.
-This macro defined in the arch/x86/include/asm/segment.h and expects to get three arguments:
+The other two segments correspond to the memory regions used by the kernel code and data sections.
+Both memory descriptors are defined using the GDT_ENTRY macro.
+This macro itself is defined in arch/x86/include/asm/segment.h and expects three arguments:

 Let's take a look at the definition of the code memory segment:

-Looking at the documentation of the Global Descriptor Table and its entries you can check all the initial segments by yourself.
+Looking at the documentation of the Global Descriptor Table and its entries, you can check all the initial segments by yourself.
 It is not so hard.

 Transition into protected mode